owebeeone/ardoinus/README.md

 This software is licensed under the MIT License, see the LICENSE.txt file for more detail.

-ArdOino is an embedded application framework allowing composition of re-usable modules targetted for embedded microcontroller applications.
+ArdOinus is an embedded application framework allowing composition of re-usable modules targetted for embedded microcontroller applications.

-ArdOino aims to be true to the C++ philosophy that you don't pay for what you don't need (at run time) and hence makes heavy use of C++ templates.
+ArdOinus aims to be true to the C++ philosophy that you don't pay for what you don't need (at run time) and hence makes heavy use of C++ templates.
 The extensive use of templates results in requiring the minimum version of C++11 compiler support.